Soteria-Network/Soteria/Hosting-Node.md

 Verify config file path Your unit file points to.

-Test manually without systemd Run the same command systemd is using:
+Test manually without systemd.
+Run the same command systemd is using:
 /username/soteriad -conf=/username/.soteria/soteria.conf -datadir=/username/.soteria
 If it fails, you’ll see the error directly in your shell.